CodeMaxx/CodeMaxx.github.io/_posts/2016-05-31-writeup-overthewire-bandit-level14.md

 writeup: true
 points:
 ctf_category: Wargame
-description: "Bandit Level 14 → 15: submitting a password to a localhost port using netcat"
+description: "Submitting a password to a localhost port using netcat"
 ---

 > **Level goal:** The password for the next level can be retrieved by submitting the password of the current level to **port 30000 on localhost**.